kchhatrala30/contactbook/README.md

 6. Open the "contacts.txt" file after you have stopped the program via Ctrl+C to see all the contacts in the list at the time the program stopped running

 Enjoy your new contacts list program!

+This project originally began as a course project for a class.